evmos/evmos/x/claims/spec/06_parameters.md

 ## Duration Until Decay

-`DurationUntilDecay` defines the duration from airdrop start time to decay start time.
+The `DurationUntilDecay` parameter defines the duration from airdrop start time to decay start time.

 ## Duration Of Decay

-Refers to the duration from decay start time to claim end time.
+The `DurationOfDecay` parameter refers to the duration from decay start time to claim end time.
 Users are not able to claim airdrop after this duration has ended.

+## Authorized Channels

+The `AuthorizedChannels` parameter describes the set of channels that users can perform the ibc callback with to claim coins for the ibc action.

-## Claim Denom
+## EVM Channels

-Defines the coin denomination that users will receive as part of their airdrop allocation.
+The `EVMChannels` parameter describes the list of Evmos channels that connected to EVM compatible chains and can be used during the ibc callback action.